calebtuttle/localcrypto/README.md

 localcrypto is a naive cryptocurrency, created for the intellectual exercise.
+This project allowed me to demonstrate to myself that I can implement the most essential features of bitcoin.

 It is a work in progress.
 Currently, it only provides the tools for running a node and sending transactions with a wallet.
 It does not include a finalized script for actually doing those things.